astropy/astropy/docs/coordinates/common_errors.rst

 Why do these give such different answers?

-The reason is that :meth:`astropy.coordinates.SkyCoord.separation` gives the separation as measured in the frame of the |SkyCoord| object.
+The reason is that :meth:`~astropy.coordinates.BaseCoordinateFrame.separation` gives the separation as measured in the frame of the |SkyCoord| object.
 So ``star.separation(moon)`` gives the angular separation in the ICRS frame.
 This is the separation as it would appear from the Solar System Barycenter.
 For a geocentric observer, ``moon.separation(star)`` gives the correct answer, since ``moon`` is in a geocentric frame.

 AltAz calculations for Earth-based objects
 ------------------------------------------